|Which files are using most disk space?|

 ORDER BY p1.size DESC

-You can use the 'rm' command together with the fullpath of a file you want to delete, but the path and filename must be put in quotes.
-Without the quotes you'll have problems with paths that contain spaces
+You can use the 'del' command together with the fullpath of a file you want to delete, but the path and filename must be put in quotes.
+Without the quotes you'll have problems with paths that contain spaces.

-Be careful: rm will delete files immediately, without putting them in the Trash, there is no Undo.
+Be careful: del will delete files immediately, without putting them in the Trash, there is no Undo

 You absolutely must put quotes around the fullpath of the directory you want to delete, or a typing mistake could delete everything on your filesystem.